jordandgold/terra-component-lib/README.md

 - `defaultLabel` **(required)** - string indicating the default text to display in the dropdown field
 - `options` **(required)** - array of strings consisting of the different dropdown options
 - `selectOption` **(required)** function for passing up a newly-selected option string
+- `selected` - string indicating the currently selected item from the dropdown

 ######Example -